Ukraine warned it has one month window to force Putin into talks

 “The only serious chance Ukraine has of forcing Putin to the negotiating table is by holding a knife at Crimea’s throat.
 But I think that is going to be next year’s campaign.”

-It comes after President Zelensky admitted that Ukraine’s counteroffensive was progressing slowly, but insisted that more territory was being reclaimed every day.
+It comes after Mr Zelensky admitted that Ukraine’s counteroffensive was progressing slowly, but insisted that more territory was being reclaimed every day.

 “The situation is tough,” he told CBS’s 60 Minutes.
 “We stopped the Russians in the east and started a counteroffensive.
 Yes, it is not that fast but we are going forward every day and de-occupying our land.”